microsoft/Mastering-the-Marketplace/docs/metered-billing-accelerator/index.md

 # Hero section
 title: Mastering the Metered Billing Solution
+description: This series of video modules and hands-on labs is designed to help you understand, install, use, and customize the Metered Billing Accelerator project.
+The Metered Billing Accelerator provides a fully functional community-led Metered Billing reference implementation for those interested in publishing transactable offer with Metered Billing support in Microsoft's marketplace in hours instead of days.

 hide:
   - navigation

 ---

-This series of video modules and hands-on labs is designed to help you understand, install, use, and customize the Metered Billing Accelerator project.
-The Metered Billing Accelerator provides a fully functional community-led Metered Billing reference implementation for those interested in publishing transactable offer with Metered Billing support in Microsoft's marketplace in hours instead of days.
+<div class = "description"> This series of video modules and hands-on labs is designed to help you understand, install, use, and customize the Metered Billing Accelerator project.
+The Metered Billing Accelerator provides a fully functional community-led Metered Billing reference implementation for those interested in publishing transactable offer with Metered Billing support in Microsoft's marketplace in hours instead of days. </div>

 ---